adithi-su/COSH-PLC-Project/README.md

 Offline class will work without timer by suspending for 1 sec.
 Similarly for periodic.   <br>
 Note : this is not freeRTOS <br>
 Edit -  read up on rtos scheduling <br>

+<b>1.3.22</b> <br>
+task to be done - write a timer function.
+Go through the datasheet and understand timers.
+Timer #2.
+Implement for periodic functions.